German carmakers in for a bumpy ride despite green shoots | DW | 05.08.2020

 The sales slump has exacerbated the European auto industry's problem of overcapacity.
 Dudenhöffer says there is an overcapacity of 6-7 million cars.
 He expects serious overcapacity to remain this year despite the rebound in demand and factories operating well below capacity.

-In June, the carmakers got a major snub in their home market when Chancellor Angela Merkel's coalition refused to provide any incentives for the purchase of conventional petrol and diesel cars, for which they had lobbied hard.
-The French government is providing such incentives, which propelled car sales above 2019 levels in June.
+In June, the carmakers got a major snub in their home market when Chancellor Angela Merkel's coalition refused to provide any major incentives for the purchase of conventional petrol and diesel cars, for which they had lobbied hard.
+The French government is providing incentives such as cash-for-clunkers to encourage customers to trade in their older cars, which are credited to have propelled car sales above 2019 levels in June.

 Adding to the woes of the carmakers is the uncertainty surrounding the coronavirus.
 There is no clarity on how soon the virus, which continues to disrupt life in the key car markets of the United States, Brazil and India, can be contained.
 Experts are already talking of a second wave in Europe, where cases are gradually picking up.
 While there have been some encouraging developments on the vaccine front, there is still no certainty on how soon we will have one.